maestro9/moneystats/README.md

 ## Building The App

-Before continuing make sure you have Node, NPM, Yarn, Gulp and Git installed.
+Before continuing make sure you have Node, NPM and Git installed.

 - Clone the repo using `git clone git@github.com:maestro9/moneystats.git`
-- In project folder install dependencies using `yarn install`
+- In project folder install dependencies using `npm install`
-- Build the app using `yarn build` or run it in development mode with `yarn start`
+- Build the app using `npm run build` or run it in development mode with `npm run start`

 ## Available Scripts

 In the project directory, you can run:

-### `yarn start`

-Runs the app in the development mode.<br />
+- `npm run watch` - Runs the app in the development mode
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.

-### `yarn test`

-Launches the test runner in the interactive watch mode.<br />
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `yarn build`

-Builds the app for production to the `build` folder.<br />
+- `npm run build` - Builds the app for production
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br />
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `yarn eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (Webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

 ## Useful links